SysManSquad/sysmansquadblogdev/content/posts/2020-09-04-manage-distribution-point-content-using-pscmcontentmgmt.md

                                         </p>

                                         <p>
                                           This requirement was what originally inspired me to write the module.
-A couple of years ago I came across <a href="http://synack87.blogspot.com/2017/03/distribution-point-migration-tool-kit.html">this post</a> by someone with the handle SYN_ACK_87.
+A couple of years ago I came across [this post](http://synack87.blogspot.com/2017/03/distribution-point-migration-tool-kit.html) by someone with the handle SYN_ACK_87.
 The code offered on TechNet helped me hugely at the time for what I needed, but I felt like adding extra bits.
 I rolled my own and here we are.
                                         </p>

                                         <p>